prastudillo/wingz_interview/README.md

 # Bonus: SQL Statement

-returns the count of Trips that took more than 1 hour from Pickup to Dropoff and we want this by Month and Driver
+returns the count of Trips that took more than 1 hour from Pickup to Dropoff and we want this by Month and Driver.

 ## PostgreSQL / MySQL